 Union Street Reconfiguration and Streetscape Improvement Study

-WILMAPCO, Delaware Department of Transportation, and the City of Wilmington are nearing completion of a study to examine how to best reconﬁgure Union Street between Pennsylvania Avenue and Sycamore Street to make it safer and serve residents and businesses better.
+WILMAPCO, Delaware Department of Transportation, and the City of Wilmington completed a study to examine how to best reconﬁgure Union Street between Pennsylvania Avenue and Sycamore Street to make it safer and serve residents and businesses better.
 Our goal is to develop Union Street into a “Main Street” corridor that supports future land use and transportation needs for all users and modes of transportation.
-What do you think about how to improve Union Street?